nathandcarter21/nathandcarter21/README.md

 #### 💬 Contact

-Reach me by email or LinkedIn! nathandcarter21@gmail.com | linkedin.com/in/nathandcarter21
+Reach me by email nathandcarter21@gmail.com or [LinkedIn](https://linkedin.com/in/nathandcarter21)